paraspell/docs/docs/api/xcmP.md

         from: "TChain", // Replace "TChain" with sender Chain, for example, "Acala" or "Polkadot"
         to: "TChain",   // Replace "TChain" with destination Chain, for example, "Hydration" or custom Location
         currency: {currency spec} //Refer to currency spec options above
-        address: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
+        recipient: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
-        senderAddress: "senderAddress" //Optional but strongly recommended as it is automatically ignored when not needed - Used when origin is AssetHub with feeAsset or when sending to AssetHub to prevent asset traps by auto-swapping to DOT to have DOT Existential deposit.
+        sender: "sender" //Optional but strongly recommended as it is automatically ignored when not needed - Used when origin is AssetHub with feeAsset or when sending to AssetHub to prevent asset traps by auto-swapping to DOT to have DOT Existential deposit.
         //ahAddress: ahAddress //Optional parameter - used when origin is EVM chain and XCM goes through AssetHub (Multihop transfer where we are unable to convert Key20 to ID32 address eg. origin: Moonbeam & destination: Ethereum (Multihop goes from Moonbeam > AssetHub > BridgeHub > Ethereum)
     })
 });